robmllze/xyz_vscode_extensions/xyz_vscode_extension_bulk_rename/README.md

 This extension is licensed under the [MIT License](LICENSE).

-## Other Cool Extensions by XYZ
+## All Extensions by XYZ

-- Easily hide files and folders that are listed in your project's `.hideme` file with [XYZ .hideme](https://marketplace.visualstudio.com/items?itemName=robmllze.xyz-hideme)
+- [XYZ .hideme](https://marketplace.visualstudio.com/items?itemName=robmllze.xyz-hideme): An extension that allows you to easily hide files and folders that are listed in your project's `.hideme` file.
-- Enhance your coding experience with [XYZ Styled Region](https://marketplace.visualstudio.com/items?itemName=robmllze.xyz-styled-region)
+- [XYZ Styled Region](https://marketplace.visualstudio.com/items?itemName=robmllze.xyz-styled-region): An extension that allows you to apply custom styles to marked regions in your code.
+Enhance your coding experience with visually appealing regions, making it easier to read, debug, and navigate your code.
-- Rename files and folders in your project in bulk with [XYZ Bulk Rename](https://marketplace.visualstudio.com/items?itemName=robmllze.xyz-bulk-rename)
+- [XYZ Bulk Rename](https://marketplace.visualstudio.com/items?itemName=robmllze.xyz-bulk-rename): An extension that allows you to quickly bulk-rename files and folders
-- Run scripts via right-click with [XYZ Run Script](https://marketplace.visualstudio.com/items?itemName=robmllze.xyz-run-script)
+- [XYZ Run Script](https://marketplace.visualstudio.com/items?itemName=robmllze.xyz-run-script): An extension that allows you to run scripts via right-click.

 <img src="xyz_vscode_extension_bulk_rename/icon.png" alt="Alt text" width="72px" height="72px"/>